All cat owners love to spoil their furry friends, but have you turned into a slave to your cat?

 1. You Always Get Your Cat the Best

 Let’s be honest.
 Cheap cat food isn’t going to do it for your precious kitty.

-You always choose the best of the best to satisfy your cat’s capricious taste and spend hours researching potential new brands that might be to your cat’s liking.
+You always choose the best of the best to satisfy your cat’s capricious taste, and you spend hours researching potential new brands that might be to your cat’s liking.

-Moreover, whenever your cat turns their nose at the bowl, you don’t even think about letting your fluffy friend starve.
+Moreover, whenever your cat turns its nose at the bowl, you don’t even think about letting your fluffy friend starve.

 That’s unacceptable because you can’t take those pleading eyes.